veteransaffairscanada/vac-benefits-directory/README.md

 The Google maps api is used to display a map of area office locations.
 If you would like to include your own api key set the `GOOGLE_MAPS_KEY` environment variable.

-Here is an example of how to add an ENV variable on OSX:
+Here is an example of how to add an ENV variable locally on OSX:

 1. In the terminal, run: `nano ~/.bash_profile`
 2. Add the following line: `export GOOGLE_MAPS_KEY="foo"`